Downtown Eastside fills shoulder to shoulder in memory of the missing and murdered Indigenous Women, girls, and gender diverse people.

-Today marked the 32nd year that the streets of Downtown Eastside flooded with remembrance of murdered and missing Indigenous women, girls, and gender diverse peoples.
-Families from nations across Canada came to commemorate their missing and murdered loved ones.
+Tuesday, February 14th, marked the 32nd year that the streets of the Downtown Eastside flooded with remembrance of murdered and missing Indigenous women, girls, and gender diverse peoples.
+Families from First Nations across Canada came to commemorate their missing and murdered loved ones.

-At the corner of Main and East Hasting Street, people began to gather in the morning, organizing for the day's events.
+At the corner of Main and East Hasting Street people began to gather in the morning, organizing for the day's events.
 The sky was widely blue, and the air was crisp with a coastal winter bite.

 Signs hung from tents with the faces and names of missing and murdered women, girls, and gender diverse people.
-Repeating, ‘In loving memory of…’
+Repeating the phrase, “In loving memory of…”

 The Women’s Memorial March in DTES began in 1992 after the murder of Cheryl Ann Joe on Powell Street.

-In a press conference, Melodie Casella, cousin of Cheryl Ann Joe spoke.
+In a press conference on Feb.
+14, Melodie Casella, cousin of Cheryl Ann Joe spoke.

 “The spark of this March is to continue to bring the awareness of the murdered and missing woman in Canada,” said Casella.
 “I think it's the families that have to be honored and acknowledged as well.
-And the ones that stand here with their broken hearts,” said Casella.
+And the ones that stand here with their broken hearts.”

-Families of the missing and murdered women, girls, and gender diverse people, stood in front of the mic at the corner of East Hastings and Main Street, and spoke their stories of grief and loss to the crowd of people, that grew larger and larger as the morning went on.
+Families of the missing and murdered women, girls, and gender diverse people stood in front of the mic at the corner of East Hastings and Main Street, sharing stories of grief and loss to the crowd of people, that grew larger and larger as the morning went on.

 Around them, a sea of posters, filled with the faces of MMIWG2S+ were held above the growing crowd of people.

-As family members spoke eagles took their turn flying above head.
+As family members spoke eagles took their turn flying overhead.

-Among the families was Lee and Leah Desjarlais, mother, and father of Jenaya who was murdered in 2019 in Regina, Saskatchewan.
+Among the families were Lee and Leah Desjarlais, mother and father of Jenaya who was murdered in 2019 in Regina, Saskatchewan.

 “We're here to help the other families, as well to find some sort of peace to help us with our grieving,” said Leah Desjarlais.

-Leah Desjarlais explained that despite not knowing anyone at the event, many people have come together and shown love.
+She explained that despite not knowing anyone at the event, many people have come together and shown love.

-For Regina and Carson Poitras, their daughter Happy Charles remains missing.
+For Regina and Carson Poitras, their daughter, Happy Charles, remains missing.

 “I don't know where my daughter is and I still look around everywhere,” Poitras said to the crowd.
 “I'm hoping that we can get some action out there.”

-After family members spoke, shoulder to shoulder the crowds of people walked in song, down the streets of DTES, united in honoring their missing and murdered loved ones, and calling for justice.
+After family members spoke, shoulder to shoulder, the crowds of people walked in song, down the streets of DTES, united in honoring their missing and murdered loved ones, and calling for justice.

 Elders led the memorial march, stopping at locations where women, girls, and gender diverse people were last seen or found, murdered in the DTES.
 They pray in ceremony and lay a yellow rose for those who remain missing, and a red rose for those who have been murdered.